PR-research-data-tools/RP-remodeling-szz-discussions/README.md

-## Replication Package for `Can developer discussions Remodel SZZ?`
+## Replication Package for `On Refining the SZZ Algorithm with Bug Discussion Data`
-This repository contains the replication package for the study `Can developer discussion Remodel SZZ?`.
+This repository contains the replication package for the study `On Refining the SZZ Algorithm with Bug Discussion Data`.
 It propose a variant of SZZ which builds upon the NLP-PySZZ project to leverage developer discussion from bug reports and identify bug-introducing commits in a version control system.
 It perform analysis on Mozilla BugZilla reports.
 It experiments with different SZZ versions and datasets and computes performance metrics such as Precision, Recall, and F-measure.